aabrotherhood/website/README.md

 ## AAB Website

-This store is built and made for Harvard AAB
+This store is built and made for Harvard AAB.

 ## Technical Overview